afonsofigs/devopsconfigurator/README.md

 ## Corrections

-If you would like to suggest a change please do it via pull request.
+If you would like to suggest a change, please do it via pull request or the issues tab.

 ## Developing